peafunk/Monitoring-Annotations/README.md

 ==========================
 == The Annotations
 ==========================
-@Timed - an around advice that will time how long a method takes to execute.
+@Timed - an around advice that times method execution.
 Records the time in ms and posts into graphic DB

 @Incremented - an after advice that will increase the count of the number of times the method has been executed